 Life is all about finding that balance, right?
-I love to cook and eat different foods so I supply my kitchen with lots of grains, healthy dairy items, lean proteins, etc. Sometimes, making small changes can make a huge difference—like using olive oil or canola oil instead of vegetable oil, or sautéing and baking more than frying.
+I love to cook and eat different foods so I supply my kitchen with lots of grains, healthy dairy items, lean proteins, etc. Sometimes, making small changes can make a huge difference—like using olive, grape seed, or coconut oil instead of vegetable oil, or sautéing and baking more than frying.
 A simple change I recommend is to implement “Meatless Monday” in your house.
 It’s only one day a week but it will make a positive change in your health, your budget, and even the environment.
 So why not?

 I always keep cooked grains like barley, farro, or quinoa in my refrigerator so I can add it to soups, stews, or salads.
 It’s so easy to add some herbs and veggies to a cup of cooked grains, add some olive oil, lemon juice, salt and pepper and you have a great mid-day salad packed with fiber and many nutrients.